turingschool/curriculum/source/projects/javascript/jquery/jscart.markdown

 #### Writing the `updateCartTotal` Function

 Having completed the `updateCartItemCount`, it becomes apparent that we're currently setup to do things twice.
-The `update_cart_total` function needs to do almost the same thing.
+The `updateCartTotal` function needs to do almost the same thing.
 The only difference is that instead of adding the quantity into total we want to multiply quantity times price and add that.

 Refactoring necessary?
 Probably.
 But let's do it the simple way first.
 Copy & Paste!
 Grab the body of `updateCartItemCount` and paste it into `updateCartTotal` count.
 Then we need to make a few changes: